NASA-ESA Mars Sample Return: Earth Entry System (EES)

-The Capture/Containment and Return System (CCRS) would stow the sample in the EEV.
-The EEV would return to Earth and land passively, without a parachute.
+The Capture/Containment and Return System (CCRS) would stow the sample in the EES.
+The EES would return to Earth and land passively, without a parachute.
 About a week before arrival at Earth, and only after successfully completing a full system safety check-out, the ERO spacecraft would be configured to perform the Earth return phase.
-When the orbiter is three days away from Earth, the EEV will be released from the main spacecraft and fly a precision entry trajectory to a predetermined landing site.
+When the orbiter is three days away from Earth, the EES will be released from the main spacecraft, and fly a precision entry trajectory to a predetermined landing site.
 Shortly after separation, the orbiter itself would perform a series of maneuvers to enter orbit around the Sun, never to return to Earth.
 The desert sand at the Utah Test and Training Range and shock absorbing materials in the vehicle are planned to protect the samples from impact forces.
 The EEV is scheduled to land on Earth in 2033.